ADP-Dynatrace/dt-appsec-powerup/README.md

 Each JSON file created by the reporter lays out the process group instances that are vulnerable to a CVE.
 If none are found in a tenant environment, then no JSON will be created.

 To create a report files, run the `python main.py to_excel` command to create .xlsx files for each cve, one for resolved and one for vulnerable with each sheet of the respective .xlsx pertaining to a tenant.
 Then, .csv files are created for each sheet/tenant as well.
-Each execution of the script will create/overwrite with a new directory/files, but will otherwise not initially delete the previously created directory/files.
+Each execution of the script will delete then create a new directory for csv/excel files, and will delete the generated jsons upon completion.

 ## Tasks